8/29/14 Update: Menu updated and items added.

 - Limited menu.

 - Seating is all outside.
-You could take your food to Pizzafari, but it would take about five minutes to get there.
+You could take your food to Pizzafari, but it would take about three minutes to get there.

 - The Milkshake is more like soft-serve ice cream.